femtomc/jaxmax/docs/index.md

 ::: juju.Primitive

-For instance, for our `add_one` kernel, we might see the following:
+For instance, to use our `add_one` kernel, one would use the following patterns:

 ```python exec="on" source="material-block"
 from juju import Primitive, jit